 To select an asset, traders can select the drop down arrow at the top of the platform.
-This will open a new window, where the trader can choose which type of option to use and then select the category of asset (for example forex or indices) and then the specific asset.
+This will open a new window, where the trader can choose which type of option to use and then select the category of asset (for example forex or indices) and then the specific asset, from eur/usd to Facebook stock.
 Once selected, the price graph will update for the chosen market.

 There are also ‘tabs’ across the top of the trading area where traders can quickly move to assets or markets that they have traded previously.
 Open positions will also appear as a new tab here – making switching very easy.

 The price graph presents all the relevant trading information.
 The graph itself illustrates the recent price movements, but overlaid on the graph will be vertical lines showing the purchase deadline (the time by which a trade must be confirmed) and the expiration time.

 There is a ‘Time‘ drop down menu to the right of the graph, and this can be used to amend the expiry time – if changed, the purchase deadline and expiration time will move on the price graph, giving a visual indication of the timings.
 The -/+ buttons will shift the time to the next applicable time slot.

 Also listed on the right hand side are the other key figures for the trade.
 The trade amount is just below the expiry time – the minimum trade value is just £1.
 The payout for that specific asset is then displayed.
 This confirms the percentage returned in the event of a successful trade.